 Everyone’s security situation is unique, and your biggest threat may not be intruders rushing in to steal your confidential data.
 But other things–including system inefficiency, poor communication, and siloed responses–can steal your time, energy, profits, and ability to respond quickly to real emergencies.

 An integrated security system is a smart solution because it can:

 - Streamline your operations.
-When your systems are centralized, you can streamline workflows, establish clear policies and procedures for threat detection, and break down siloed functions that would otherwise follow their own processes and procedures.
+When systems are centralized, you can streamline workflows, establish clear policies and procedures for threat detection, and break down siloed functions that would otherwise follow their own processes and procedures.

 - Improve your real-time response.
 Integration also makes your organization better at real-time analysis, reporting, and, crucially, response times.

 - Bridge the gap between physical and cybersecurity.
 Many organizations still operate separate systems for this.
 However, the two are now increasingly intertwined, especially as the Internet of Things brings multiple devices together, and 5G accelerates the speed and volume of data relayed between devices (and that can be intercepted, potentially, by cybercriminals).

 - Reduce opportunities for error.
 Unconnected systems can invite threats in, especially if your staff can’t monitor everything all at once, or misses crucial gaps that an integrated system would have spotted immediately.

 - Be cost-effective.
 The technology for better security integration is here, and many applications and devices can integrate into your alarm monitoring system.
 You just have to bring it all together.

 - Be simple or sophisticated.
 Depending on how many different signals you need to integrate, you can set up a system that is as simple or complex as your organization needs.

 How to integrate your security operations